pattex16/gnome-shell-extension-duckduckgo-search/README.md

 To come:
  - Results preview (Web, news, social) (may be a separate extension)
- - If you have other ideas, contact me at alex@nitters.eu
+ - If you have other ideas, open an issue : https://github.com/al34034/Qwant-Gnome-shell-integration/issues/new

  How to install:
  ```